 The Office of the Probate Court Administrator was established in 1967 to provide oversight and administrative support for the Probate Courts.
 The office is charged with developing legislation, regulations and policies to improve the Probate Court system.
 The office is also responsible for establishing uniform procedures for the courts.
-Paul J. Knierim, the current Probate Court Administrator, was appointed by Chief Justice Chase T. Rogers in 2008.
-His biography can be found here.
+Beverly K. Streit-Kefalas, the current Probate Court Administrator, was appointed by Chief Justice Richard A. Robinson in 2019.
+Her biography can be found here.

 The office is divided into four departments.